mrooney/mrooney.github.com/source/_posts/2012-07-01-freelancing-a-6-month-retrospective.markdown

 Additionally, I made a list of everything I wanted to accomplish, including recurring and one-time events.
 For recurring events, a site like [Joe's Goals](http://www.joesgoals.com) is especially useful; I keep it as a permanent pinned tab in Chrome and it keeps me honest about how often I'm actually doing the activities I say I care about.
-The previously mentioned activities such as cooking, climbing, yoga, reading, and Zen filled in most of the time nicely so there was little opportunity for boredom, but
+The previously mentioned activities such as cooking, climbing, yoga, reading, and meditation filled in most of the time nicely so there was little opportunity for boredom, but
 I also knocked out a few things
 I'd long had on my to-do list including: